ibm-cloud-docs/ContinuousDelivery/index.md

 1. Click **Custom**.
 1. If you want to use a different name for the pipeline, change its default name.
 The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
+1. If you want to create the pipeline in a different org, change its default org.
+You can create pipelines in orgs that you belong to.
+1. If you want to create the pipeline in a different space, change its default space.
+You can create the pipeline in a space that is in your org.
 1. If you don't have a toolchain, a toolchain with a default name is created for you.
 If you want to use a different name for the toolchain, change its name.
 Pipelines are managed by toolchains.
 With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.
 1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
 1. Click **Create**.
 An empty pipeline is created and represented as a card on the toolchain's Overview page.